sdpandya007/AgriHelper/README.md

 Key highlights:
 - **Data-driven recommendations**: Get personalized suggestions based on real-time data.
 - **AI Chatbot**: Interact with an intelligent chatbot for instant answers in multiple languages.
-- **Multilingual Support**: Available in English, Hindi, and Gujarati.
+- **Multilanguage Support**: Available in English, Hindi, and Gujarati.
-- **Voice Input & Output**: Speak your queries and hear responses for a seamless experience.

 ---